RhitamB-Eximietas/TestingFramework/README.md

 # Testing Framework for Zebra

-This guide provides a framework for setting up a testing environment for Zebra using Newman, Robot Framework, and Python.
+This guide provides a comprehensive framework for setting up a testing environment for Zebra using Newman, Robot Framework, and Python.
 Follow the steps below to export Postman collections, push files to Git, write Robot Framework scripts, generate reports, and publish them.

 ## Pre-requisites

 Ensure that the CI/CD pipeline has the following pre-installed:
 - Newman (a CLI runner for Postman)
 - Robot Framework
+- Robot Framework JSON Library
 - Python
 - Node.js
+- Puppeteer

 ## Steps